Vaccination

 The diseases we vaccinate against in dogs Include:

-• Infectious hepatitis (Canine Adenovirus I), which is a viral infection that affects the liver, with signs including loss of appetite and vomiting.
+• Infectious hepatitis (Canine Adenovirus I), which is a viral infection that affects the liver, with signs including loss of appetite and and vomiting.

 • Parainfluenza virus and Bordetella bacteria.
 These organisms (and others) can cause the highly contagious Kennel Cough, which is a harsh hacking cough that usually resolves within 2-3 weeks but can be severe in young dogs or dogs with lung or airway disease.

-Although the final puppy vaccination is at 16 weeks of age or older, socialisation after your puppy is 10-12 weeks of age is recommended as the initial vaccinations will still provide protection at this stage.
-Please do not delay socialisation because your puppy has not yet had his or her final vaccination.
+Although the final puppy vaccination is at 16 weeks of age or older, socialisation after your puppy is 10- 12 weeks of age is recommended.
+The initial vaccinations will still provide protection at this stage.

-Once a dog has had its first annual booster, at 15 months of age, the DHP (distemper, hepatitis and parvovirus) component can be given every three years although the kennel cough vaccine still needs to be given annually .
+Once a dog has had its first annual booster, at 15 months of age, the DHP (distemper, hepatitis, and parvovirus) component can be given every three years although the kennel cough vaccine still needs to be given annually.

 CATS